You are here:

 High-Intensity Activated Crosswalk (HAWK)

-works similar to a button-activated traffic signal.
-When a pedestrian pushes the button, a yellow beacon will flash for a few seconds, followed by a steady yellow light and finally, a steady red light.
+The HAWK system is similar to a button-activated traffic signal and does not turn on unless activated by a pedestrian.
+When a pedestrian pushes the button, a yellow beacon flashes for a few seconds, followed by a steady yellow light and finally, a steady red light.
 After the pedestrian crosses, the red light will begin to flash letting drivers know they can begin moving once the pedestrian has cleared their lane.
-The biggest benefit is that the HAWK system remains dark for traffic unless a pedestrian activates the push button.

 HAWK Safety Pedestrian Signal video